-Google’s developer conference I/O 16 continues with day 2 and the tech major has introduced several new apps those be available in the coming days.
-The latest in the list is Duo, a new video calling app for both Android and iOS users that we expect to see in this summer.
+Google’s developer conference I/O 16 continues with day 2, and the tech major has introduced several new apps that be available in the coming days.
+The latest on the list is Duo, a new video calling app for both Android and iOS users that we expect to see this summer.

-Since the conference kicked off earlier this week – Google has announced major updates in the keynote starting from Android N, Google Daydream, Android Wear 2.0, Google Home and the new Allo and Duo apps.
-There still surprising things waiting for the Google fans across the world.
+Since the conference kicked off earlier this week – Google has announced major updates in the keynote, starting from Android N, Google Daydream, Android Wear 2.0, Google Home, and the new Allo and Duo apps.
+There are still surprising things waiting for Google fans across the world.

-Duo contains a new feature called Knock Knock which the name itself suggests, when a person is calling you, you can see a video preview of that person before you pick up the call.
+The duo contains a new feature called Knock Knock which the name suggests; when a person calls you, you can see a video preview of that person before you pick up the call.
 When you swipe the answer, the call is connected right away.
-Another very important feature of this app is it meant to work well even with the low internet speed.
+Another very important feature of this app is it is meant to work well even with the low internet speed.